Converting

 My Role

-FiFi is an independent AI-enabled product I designed and built from concept through to launch leveraging a variety of AI tools and open-source GitHub repos.
+FiFi is an independent AI-enabled product I designed and built from concept through to launch leveraging a variety of AI tools, open-source AI, and GitHub repos.

-Every aspect of its development — including product strategy, system architecture, user research, engineering, and UX design — was completed solo as an exploration of what modern AI-assisted product development makes possible.
+Every aspect of its development — including the system architecture, research, engineering, business model, and UX design — was completed solo as an exploration of what modern AI-assisted product development makes possible.

 FiFi has served as a learning experience, expanding my depth of knowledge and experience with the full product development pipeline.